wsargent/docker-cheat-sheet/README.md

 Exposing incoming ports through the host container is [fiddly but doable](https://docs.docker.com/reference/run/#expose-incoming-ports).

-The fastest way is to map the container port to the host port (only using localhost interface) using `-p`:
+This is done by mapping the container port to the host port (only using localhost interface) using `-p`:

 ```
 docker run -p 127.0.0.1:$HOSTPORT:$CONTAINERPORT --name CONTAINER -t someimage
 ```

-If you don't want to use the `-p` option on the command line, you can persist port forwarding by using [EXPOSE](https://docs.docker.com/reference/builder/#expose):
+You can tell Docker that the container listens on the specified network ports at runtime by using [EXPOSE](https://docs.docker.com/reference/builder/#expose):

 ```
 EXPOSE <CONTAINERPORT>
 ```

+But note that EXPOSE does not expose the port itself, only `-p` will do that.

 If you're running Docker in Virtualbox, you then need to forward the port there as well, using [forwarded_port](https://docs.vagrantup.com/v2/networking/forwarded_ports.html).
 It can be useful to define something in Vagrantfile to expose a range of ports so that you can dynamically map them: